jubayerahmed46/WhereIsIt-frontend/README.md

   - Conditional display of login/logout buttons.
   - Hovering over the profile picture displays the user's name.
 - **Footer**:
-  - Relevant information with an attractive design.
+  - A beautiful footer with eye protecting color
 - **Dynamic Titles**:
-  - Page titles update dynamically based on the route.
+  - Page titles update dynamically based on every route the route.

 ### Core Features

 - **Home Page**:
-  - A banner/slider with meaningful information.
+  - A slider with three images and some texts.
   - Latest Lost and Found Items section displaying six recent posts.
   - Additional sections with relevant content.
-  - Framer Motion animations for an engaging user experience.
 - **Lost and Found Items Page**:
   - Displays all items in card format.
   - Search functionality to filter items by title or location.
-- **Add Lost & Found Item Page** (Private Route):
-  - Users can submit lost or found item details via a form.
-  - Fields include post type, thumbnail upload, title, description, category, location, date, and contact information.
-  - Successfully submitted posts are stored in the database and display a success toast.
+- ## **Add Lost & Found Item Page**: Users can submit lost or found item details via a form.
+Successfully submitted posts are stored in the database and display a success toast.
-- **Post Details Page** (Private Route):
-  - Displays detailed information about a specific post.
-  - Includes conditional buttons (e.g., "Found This!" or "This is Mine!").
-  - Modal functionality for updating item recovery status.
+- **Post Details Page**: Displays detailed information about a specific post.
+Modal functionality for updating item recovery status.
-- **Manage My Items Page** (Private Route):
-  - Displays user-added posts in a table format.
+- **Submit Details Form**: Submit recoveries all information in a modal form
-  - Includes update and delete options with confirmation prompts.
+- **Manage My Items Page**: Displays user-added posts in a table format.
+Includes update and delete options with confirmation prompts.
-- **Update Items Page** (Private Route):
-  - Pre-filled form for editing existing posts.
-  - Updated posts are saved with a success toast.
+- **Update Items Page**: Updated the posts are saved with a success toast.
-- **All Recovered Items Page** (Private Route):
-  - Displays all recovered items in a table format with key details.
-  - Option to toggle between card and table layouts.
+- **All Recovered Items Page**: Displays all recovered items in a table format with key details. toggle between card and table layouts.

-### Additional Features
+### Others Features Features

-- **404 Page**:
-  - Displays a custom not-found message for invalid routes.
+- **404 Page**: Displays a custom not-found message for invalid routes.
-- **Loading Spinner**:
-  - Indicates loading states during data fetch.
+- **Loading Spinner**: Indicates loading states during data fetch.
-- **Toast Notifications**:
-  - For all CRUD operations, providing meaningful feedback to users.
+- **Toast Notifications**: For all CRUD operations, providing meaningful feedback to users.
-- **JWT Authentication**:
-  - Implements secure routes using JSON Web Tokens.
+- **JWT Authentication**: Implements secure routes using JSON Web Tokens.

 ## Technologies Used